Tzlpi/MineShop/README.md

 - <code>/mineshop claimrewards</code> - Opens a GUI where you can claim the rewards bought from the MineShop application.
 Available aliases - <code>[cr, rewards]</code>
 - <code>/mineshop help</code> - The help command.
 Available aliases - <code>[hp, help, hl]</code>

-- Bounty System - Still being worked on.
+- Bounty System - Still being implemented.

 - Buy menu - Buy items with earned coins in the MineShop app!